-Delayed Release Capsule
+Capsule, Delayed Release Capsule

-- Swallow the delayed-release capsule whole.
-Do not crush, chew, or break the capsule.
-Do not open the capsule and sprinkle the contents on food or in liquids.
+- Delayed-release capsule: Swallow the capsule whole.
+Do not crush, chew, break, or open it.

 - This medicine should come with a Medication Guide.
-Read and follow these instructions carefully.
-Ask your doctor or pharmacist if you have any questions.
-Ask your pharmacist for the Medication Guide if you do not have one.
+Ask your pharmacist for a copy if you do not have one.

-- If you miss a dose or forget to use your medicine, use it as soon as you can.
-If it is almost time for your next dose, wait until then to use the medicine and skip the missed dose.
-Do not use extra medicine to make up for a missed dose.
+- Missed dose: Take a dose as soon as you remember.
+If it is almost time for your next dose, wait until then and take a regular dose.
+Do not take extra medicine to make up for a missed dose.